knative/docs/docs/install/knative-with-operators.md

 Knative Operators are still in Alpha phase.
 They have not been tested in a production environment, and should be used for development or test purposes only.

-## Install Knative with All-In-One operator
+## Option 1: Install Knative with All-In-One operator

 Knative has released an All-In-One operator to install both Serving and Eventing components.
 You can find the information about the releases on the [Releases page](https://github.com/knative-sandbox/operator/releases).